 Virginia Housing Awards

 The 2018 Virginia Governor's Housing Conference is November 14-16, in Arlington, Virginia.
 Each year, one of the conference's highlights is the Virginia Housing Awards Luncheon, which recognizes innovative, effective efforts that address our housing needs.
 All awards are presented at the conference during the luncheon on Thursday, November 15.
-The four award categories for 2018 include:
+The five award categories for 2018 include: